Around 7,000 languages are spoken on Earth 1.0. (Photo: Quinn Dombrowski/Flickr)

-Our latest Freakonomics Radio episode is called “These Shoes Are Killing Me!”
+Our latest Freakonomics Radio episode is called “What Would Be the Best Universal Language?
+(Earth 2.0 Series).”
 (You can subscribe to the podcast at Apple Podcasts or elsewhere, get the RSS feed, or listen via the media player above.)

 * * *